 I was benchmarking the API for ~40 minutes with a continuously increasing input traffic.
 Throughout the benchmark I collected the following metrics:

-• Number of requests being executed (“requests in flight”), broken down by servers
+- Number of requests being executed (“requests in flight”), broken down by servers

-• Number of requests being executed, average per server
+- Number of requests being executed, average per server

-• Incoming request rate (this was increasing every 5 minutes)
+- Incoming request rate (this was increasing every 5 minutes)

-• Error rate (normally there weren’t any, but when things started to slow down, this started to show some timeouts)
+- Error rate (normally there weren’t any, but when things started to slow down, this started to show some timeouts)

-• Response time percentiles (0.50, 0.90 and 0.99) recorded on the servers
+- Response time percentiles (0.50, 0.90 and 0.99) recorded on the servers

-The stats looked like this with ROUND_ROBIN.
+The stats looked like this with ROUND_ROBIN

-These were the results with LEAST_REQUEST:
+These were the results with LEAST_REQUEST

-You can see on the results that LEAST_REQUEST can lead to a much smoother distribution of the traffic across the nodes, and thus a lower average response time at high load.
+can lead to a much smoother distribution of the traffic across the nodes, and thus a lower average response time at high load.

 The exact improvement will depend on the actual API, so I definitely recommend you to do the benchmark with your own service too to be make a decision.

-(Earlier I mentioned that when using LEAST_REQUEST, Envoy will not look at every node in the cluster when selecting the one to send a certain request to, but rather just looks at 2 randomly picked options, and sends the request to the one that has the fewer pending requests.
+, Envoy will not look at every node in the cluster when selecting the one to send a certain request to, but rather just looks at 2 randomly picked options, and sends the request to the one that has the fewer pending requests.

 I was curious if actually doing a full O(n) scan and picking among all the nodes the one with the least amount of requests would bring a further improvement, so I implemented this feature in a fork of Envoy, and did the same benchmark.